Brad Coleman

-Bradford Coleman (born February 26, 1988) is an American professional stock car racing driver.
+Bradford Coleman (born February 26, 1988) is an American former professional stock car racing driver.
 He mostly ran full or part-time in what is now the NASCAR Xfinity Series, with his last start coming in 2010.
 Prior to that, Coleman drove part-time in the ARCA Re/Max Series.
 He also made one Cup Series start in 2008.
 During his career, Coleman was a development driver for Brewco Motorsports and Joe Gibbs Racing.

 Racing career

 Coleman was discovered at an indoor karting center in Houston by LeMans champion Price Cobb.
-He set a record at the age of 16 years at the Rolex 24 at Daytona when he and his teammates finished 7th in the GT class driving a Porsche 911 GT3, making them the youngest team in history to drive and complete the famed race.
+He set a record at the age of sixteen years at the Rolex 24 at Daytona when he and his teammates finished 7th in the GT class driving a Porsche 911 GT3, making them the youngest team in history to drive and complete the famed race.

-Following extensive training and racing in stock cars and formula cars, he made his big league stock car racing debut in the ARCA Re/Max Series at Nashville Superspeedway on April 15, 2006, where he finished second.
-In 9 starts, Coleman posted 8 top five finishes including 3 poles and 1 win.
-On June 10 of the same year, Coleman made his debut in the Busch Series the same week he graduated from high school.
-In 2007, Coleman ran 17 races for Joe Gibbs Racing in the No. 18 Chevrolet in the NASCAR Busch Series with Aric Almirola, Kevin Conway, and Tony Stewart filling in the remainder.
-He put together 3 top 5 finishes, 5 top 10 finishes, 7 top 15 finished and 9 top 20 finishes in only 14 races, including back to back top 5 finishes at Milwaukee and Kentucky and another top 5 finish at Watkins Glen.
+Following extensive training and racing in stock cars and formula cars, Coleman made his big league stock car racing debut in the ARCA Re/Max Series at Nashville Superspeedway on April 15, 2006, where he finished second.
+In 9 starts, Coleman posted 8 top five finishes including three poles and one win.
+On June 10 of the same year, Coleman made his debut in the Busch Series for Brewco Motorsports driving the No. 37 the same week he graduated from high school.
+He started 27th and finished 29th, five laps down.
+He made another start for Brewco at Kansas Speedway that same year in the No. 66 where he would DNF finishing in 41st.
+In 2007, Coleman ran seventeen races for Joe Gibbs Racing in the No. 18 Chevrolet in the NASCAR Busch Series with Aric Almirola, Kevin Conway, and Tony Stewart filling in the remainder.
+At Kentucky that year, Coleman was in line for his first win in the closing laps of the race but lost the lead to Stephen Leicht with thirteen laps to go and finished in second place.
+Overall, he put together three top-five finishes, five top-ten finishes, seven top-fifteen finished and nine top-twenty finishes in only fourteen races, including back to back top-five finishes at Milwaukee and Kentucky and another top-five finish at Watkins Glen.